TL;DR

 U05LY0lKN1ZuYyJ9.[REDACTED].[...]&session_state=00abff59-8220-3605-d3a8-e61f2b5d3861

 We used the author’s Reversec Entra ID account which was invited as a guest user in our client’s Entra ID tenant.
-Yes, the default setting for the Enterprise Application created by a LAPSWebUI installation prior to version 2.4 was to not require assignment and thereby allowing guest users in the tenant to authenticate to the application:
+It was possible for a guest in the default setting for the Enterprise Application created by a LAPSWebUI installation prior to version 2.4 to login to the application.
+As it was noted to not require assignment and thereby allowing guest users in the tenant to authenticate to the application:

 Microsoft Entra ID portal with settings page of the Enterprise Application created by LAPSWebUI.
 The Properties page shows "Assignment required?" set to "No".